TorahBibleCodes/TorahBibleCodes/README.md

   <li>Go to folder where the TorahBibleCodes files are saved</li>
   <li>Open Command Prompt / Command Line Interface (CLI) - WINDOWS:  SHIFT RIGHT-CLICK --> OPEN COMMAND PROMPT</li>
   <li>TYPE/RUN:  python p_els.py</li>
-  <li>A "D" Python Dictionary Object is returned to you to interact with and further develop per your needs, and we invite you to share your open-source solutions and scientific research with the community to allow confirmation of your discoveries and data.
+  <li>A "D" Python Dictionary Object is returned to you to interact with and further develop per your needs, and we invite you to share your open-source solutions and scientific research with the community to allow confirmation of your discoveries and data, which will lead to further shared advancement and benefit.
 </ol>

 # Structure of App / Program